Insurance carriers who have embraced the use of technology have enjoyed exponential growth in the past decade.

 When files are digital they can be evaluated with sophisticated algorithms, thereby boosting both speed and accuracy.

-It can automate mission-critical operations including calculating premiums, underwriting, claims processing, fraud prevention, and managing risks.
+It can automate mission-critical operations including calculating premiums, automated underwriting, claims processing, fraud prevention, and managing risks.

 The Issues with Using Machine Learning in the Insurance Industry